 Where the auditor says they need to do more work for whatever reason why do I need to pay more, and how can I be sure that I am paying a fair price?

-As at June 2021, the nine registered firms are: BDO, Cardens, Deloitte, EY, Grant Thornton, KPMG, Mazars, PWC and Azets UK.
-The ICAEW maintain the list of registers auditors.Read more
+As at April 2022, the ten registered firms are: BDO, Cardens, Deloitte, EY, Grant Thornton, KPMG, Mazars, PWC, Azets UK and Bishop Fleming.
+The ICAEW maintain the list of registers auditors.Read more on Who are the 10 audit firms registered to undertake local audit?

-This is an evaluation ratio for an audit services procurement and is consistent with other recently let public sector audit procurement contracts.
-It differs from the approach that we applied in our 2017 procurement as our market intelligence is that firms will not engage with bodies that do not value audit and use ratios that […]Read more
+This evaluation ratio for an audit services procurement is consistent with other recently let public sector audit procurement contracts.
+It differs from the approach that we applied in our 2017 procurement as our market intelligence was that firms will not engage with bodies that do not value audit and adopt ratios that use a low […]Read more on Why have you proposed 80-20 quality to price weighting for the new contracts?